B Testing, User Testing, & Feature Integration (thumbnail).jpg

 What I did:

-• Step 1: First I created design variants and collaborated with engineering for a/b test development.
+• Step 1: First, I created design variants and collaborated with the engineering team for A/B test development.

-• Step 2: Then I established control groups with Business Intelligence and Product Owner to launch a/b tests on selected features.
+• Step 2: I then established control groups with Business Intelligence and the Product Owner to launch A/B tests on selected features.

-• Step 3: Lastly I analyzed control and experimental groups with Business Intelligence and Product Owner to identify statistically significant differences in performance.
+• Step 3: Lastly, I analyzed the control and experimental groups using Business Intelligence, in collaboration with the Product Owner, to identify statistically significant differences in performance.

 Designing for a/b tests